John French, 1st Earl of Ypres: 1915: Aubers Ridge and shells scandal

-Strategic and tactical debates

-Joffre once again (24 March) renewed negotiations for an Anglo-French offensive in Artois, and once again asked Sir John to relieve the two French corps north of Ypres.
-He agreed to do so by 20 April, prior to another attack by Haig's First Army.
-It was still unclear whether or when New Army divisions would be deployed to France.
+Joffre renewed negotiations for an Anglo-French offensive in Artois, and again asked Sir John to relieve the two French corps north of Ypres.
+He agreed to do so by 20 April.

-French was rebuked by the King for an interview with the Havas News Agency (24 March), in which he had warned that the war would be long (Northcliffe warned him that this would encourage "slackers" at home).
-French wrote to Northcliffe (25 March) thanking him for his view that efforts should be concentrated on the Western Front rather than dissipated to other fronts as Kitchener wanted.
-French gave an interview to The Times (27 March) calling for more ammunition.

 French breakfasted with Kitchener (31 March) who told him that he and Joffre were "on ... trial" over the next five weeks, and that the Allied governments would reinforce other theatres unless they made "substantial advances" and "br[oke] the German line".
 There were rumours in both British and French circles, probably baseless, that Kitchener coveted French's job for himself.
-French also objected (2 April 1915) to rumours that Joffre was trying to put the BEF under Foch's command.
+French also objected to rumours that Joffre was trying to put the BEF under Foch's command.
+By April 1915 the BEF had grown to 900,000 men.

-A GHQ memorandum (4 April) on the lessons of Neuve Chapelle emphasised registration of artillery.
-The French had achieved better results at Vimy by a long and methodical bombardment.
-French and Kitchener discussed ammunition (14 April).
-By April 1915 the BEF had grown to 900,000 men in 28 divisions.

-Second Ypres

 French continued to be dissatisfied at Smith-Dorrien's grip on his army and in March was concerned that the rate of sickness was running at three times the rate in Second Army as in First.

 The Germans attacked (22 April) ground which Smith-Dorrien had recently taken over from the French, using poison gas, causing some French units to break on the British flank.
 Sir John spurred on Smith-Dorrien in costly counterattacks, but thought the French had made "a horrible mistake" and "Joffre ... really deceived me" in holding the line so thinly.
 Sir John was angry (26 April 1915) that French troops had broken under German gas attack, commenting that French troops had also failed to hold their positions in the retreat of 1914.
 Smith-Dorrien suggested withdrawing to the so-called "GHQ Line".
 French privately agreed, but was angered that the suggestion came from Smith-Dorrien.
 Plumer was the given responsibility for the Ypres Salient (27 April).
 Smith-Dorrien was finally relieved of command of Second Army (6 May).